 Floating cranberries and evergreens in a large vase makes for a simple and festive holiday table decoration.
 You can add clippings from attractive outdoor plants like holly and succulents as I have done in this festive holiday flower arrangement or you can simply add a few floating candles and light them up.
-This will last you for a few weeks as long as you change of the water when it starts to turn pink (every 4 days or so).
+This will last you for a few weeks as long as you change out the water when it starts to turn pink (every 4 days or so).
 The cranberries will last many water changes; they are used to being in water (they are bog plants) and they don’t decompose quickly.
-Read more about festive uses for cranberries here.

-Make a table centerpiece my topping a few glass candle holders with pinecones.
-Set them on a dish and add a few clippings of evergreens you have a centerpiece for a buffet table or atop the fireplace.
+Make a table centerpiece by topping a few glass candle holders with pinecones.
+Set them on a dish and add a few clippings of evergreens, and you have a centerpiece for a buffet table or atop the fireplace.
 Bonus points for flocking the pinecones with a bit of white craft paint on the edges.